Tom Wheeler: Career

 Wheeler was born on April 5, 1946, in Redlands, California.
 He attended The Ohio State University.
 From 1969 to 1976, Wheeler led the trade group Grocery Manufacturers of America.
 He then went on to work at the National Cable & Telecommunications Association from 1976 to 1984, becoming president of the trade group in 1979.
 For a year until its closure, Wheeler was president of NABU Network, before spending a number of years creating or running several different technology startups.
 In 1992, he became the CEO of the Cellular Telecommunications & Internet Association, a post he held until 2004.
 From 2005 Wheeler was a technology entrepreneur and executive at Core Capital Partners.

 Originally considered a frontrunner for the position, Wheeler was confirmed as the new Federal Communications Commission chief in November 2013 following a confirmation hearing before the United States Senate Committee on Commerce, Science, and Transportation.
 Despite a letter written by several prominent former Obama administration officials endorsing Wheeler for the position, many people expressed concern over the consideration of Wheeler for the position due to his history of lobbying for industry.

 In recognition of his work in promoting the wireless industry, Wheeler was inducted into the Wireless Hall of Fame in 2003 and in 2009, as a result of his work in promoting the growth and prosperity of the cable television industry and its stakeholders, was inducted into the Cable Television Hall of Fame.
-He is the only person who is a member of both halls of fame.
+He is one of only two individuals to be in both the Cable Hall of Fame and the Wireless Hall of Fame.
 Cablevision magazine named Wheeler one of the 20 most influential individuals in its history during cable's 20th anniversary in 1995.

 During Barack Obama's 2008 presidential campaign, Wheeler spent six weeks in Iowa aiding his campaign efforts and went on to raise over US$500,000 for Obama's campaigns.

 In October 2022, Wheeler joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.